Elilgo324/draft_zeroHex/README.md

 TODO

 ### Creation of MCTS consists four stages:
+Selection.
-Selection  Used for nodes we've seen before.
-Pick according to UCB.
+*Used for nodes we've seen before.
+*Pick according to UCB.
+Expansion
-Expansion  Used when we reach the frontier.
+*Used when we reach the frontier.
 Add one node per playout.
+Simulation
-Simulation  Used beyond the search frontier.
+Used beyond the search frontier.
 Don't bother with UCB, just play randomly.
+Backpropagation
-Backpropagation  After reaching a terminal node.
+After reaching a terminal node.
-Expansion  Update value and visits for states expanded in selection and expansion.

 ## AlphaZero in General
 todo